ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 Instance bandwidth is distributed between networking and storage resources.
 The storage bandwidth is divided between the boot volume and the attached data volumes.
 You can adjust the storage-networking bandwidth ratio in the console, from the CLI or with the API.
 After that change, you can adjust the portion of available bandwidth that is allocated to the data volumes by detaching and reattaching them.
 {: shortdesc}

-## Bandwidth allocation for volumes that are attached to an instance
+## Adjusting Volume bandwidth vs Network bandwidth ratio
-{: #attached-block-vol-bandwidth}
+{: #storage-network-bandwidth}

 When you provision an instance, bandwidth is allocated between storage volumes (boot volume and attached data volumes) and networking.
 The maximum bandwidth capacity is determined by the instance profile that you select during instance provisioning.
-The bandwidth multiplier for instance bandwidth is 2 Gbps per vCPU.
-For example, a bx2-2x8 balanced server profile allows a total instance bandwidth of 4 Gbps, while a cx3d-8x20 compute profile has an instance bandwidth cap of 16 Gbps.
+For example, a bx2-2x8 balanced server profile allows a total instance bandwidth of 4 Gbps (4,000 Mbps), while a cx3d-8x20 compute profile has an instance bandwidth cap of 16 Gbps (16,000 Mbps).

-The initial storage and network bandwidth allocation depends on the instance profile that you selected, and you can also specify its value when you provision the instance with the API.
+The initial storage and network bandwidth allocation depends on the instance profile you selected, and you can also specify its value when you provision the instance with the API.
 If you do not specify the initial volume and network bandwidth allocation, then 25% of total instance bandwidth is allocated to volume bandwidth and 75% is allocated to network bandwidth.

-The maximum bandwidth of a volume is the highest potential bandwidth that can be allocated to the volume when it is attached to an instance.
-In cases where the total maximum potential bandwidth of attached volumes exceeds the amount that is available on the instance, the bandwidth for each volume attachment is set proportionally.
-The bandwidth is allocated based on the corresponding volume's maximum bandwidth.
-The allocation does not change unless a volume is detached or attached to the instance.

-For example, for the bx2-2x8 profile you might have the following allocations.
+For example, with the bx2-2x8 profile you might have the following allocations.
    - Volumes: 1 Gbps.
    - Network: 3 Gbps.

+For the cx3d-8x20 profile, you might have the following allocations.
+   - Volumes: 4 Gbps.
+   - Network: 12 Gbps.

+You can change the storage-networking bandwidth ratio [in the console](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui){: ui}[from the CLI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=cli#adjusting-bandwidth-allocation-cli){: cli}[with the API](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=api#adjusting-bandwidth-allocation-api){: api}, but both volume and network bandwidth must be at least 500 Mbps each.

+Before you change the storage-networking bandwidth ratio, evaluate your instance's network bandwidth requirements.
+Make sure that the new bandwidth allocation does not have negative effects on your instance’s network performance.
+{: important}

 To help ensure reasonable boot times, a minimum of 393 Mbps is allocated to the primary boot volume.
-In the example, the instance's total volume bandwidth is 1,000 Mbps.
-The remaining 607 Mbps is allocated to the secondary volumes that you attach, up to the maximum bandwidth of the volume.
-For example, if you have only one data volume with 500 Mbps, you can expect to get that level of performance.
+The remaining volume bandwidth is proportionally allocated between the attached data volumes.
+The allocation does not change unless a volume is detached or attached to the instance.
+If you change the storage-networking bandwidth ratio, detach and reattach the data volumes for the new bandwidth allocation to be realized.
+{: important}

+## Throughput limit value of unattached volumes
+{: #block-vol-bandwidth}

-Each volume has an IOPS and bandwidth limit set.
+Each volume has an IOPS and bandwidth limit.
+When you create a stand-alone (unattached) data volume, the volume throughput limit is calculated based on volume capacity, IOPS, and [volume profile](/docs/vpc?topic=vpc-block-storage-profiles).
 The IOPS limit is always set to the maximum IOPS of the volume.
-The bandwidth for each attached volume is set proportionally based on the [volume size and profile](/docs/vpc?topic=vpc-block-storage-profiles).

-### Adjusting volume bandwidth
-{: #volume-adjust-bandwidth}

-You can change the storage-networking bandwidth ratio [in the console](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui){: ui}[from the CLI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=cli#adjusting-bandwidth-allocation-cli){: cli}[with the API](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=api#adjusting-bandwidth-allocation-api){: api} to meet your needs, but both volume and network bandwidth must be at least 500 Mbps each.
-For example, to allow more bandwidth for volumes, you can apportion the previous example in equal allocations:
-   - Storage volumes: 2,000 Mbps.
-   - Network: 2,000 Mbps.

-However, before you change the storage-networking bandwidth ratio, evaluate your instance's network bandwidth requirements.
-Make sure that the new bandwidth allocation does not have negative effects on your instance’s network performance.

-For optimal bandwidth to be realized, detach and reattach the data volume after volume bandwidth allocation.
-Extending the example for multiple volumes, the bandwidth allocations look like the following example.

-* The total allocation for volumes is 2,000 Mbps.
-* The boot volume minimum allocation is 393 Mbps.
-* The remaining bandwidth for data volumes is 1,607 Mbps.

-The volume bandwidth that is available to the instance is apportioned on a per volume basis.
-The bandwidth is assigned per volume, not shared between volumes.
-For example, if you have an instance with four identical attached volumes but you are using only one volume, then that volume can get only the bandwidth that is assigned to it.
-The individual volume bandwidth is 1/4th of the available overall volumes bandwidth.
-The volume in use can't access the extra bandwidth that is assigned to the unused volumes.

-### Unattached volume bandwidth versus attached volume bandwidth
-{: #block-vol-bandwidth}

-When you create a stand-alone (unattached) data volume, the volume bandwidth is assigned based on volume capacity, IOPS, and volume profile.
+The provisioned throughput limit is determined by the total number of IOPS multiplied by the throughput multiplier.
+The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
+The maximum throughput limit for the general-purpose volume profile is 670 MBps (5360 Mbps).
+The maximum throughput limit for the 5iops-tier volume profile is 768 MBps (6144 Mbps).
+The remaining volume profiles (10iops-tier and custom) can't exceed the throughput limit of 1024 MBps (8192 Mbps).

+See the following examples:
+- When you provision a stand-alone volume with 1,800 GB capacity and the 5 IOPS/GB volume profile, it can handle 9,000 IOPS, which means a maximum throughput limit of 1,179 Mbps.
+In the later example and tables, this volume is called _volume-a_.
+- When you provision a stand-alone volume with 3000 GB capacity and the 5 IOPS/GB volume profile, it can handle 15,000 IOPS, which means a maximum throughput limit of 1,966 Mbps.
+In the later example and tables, this volume is called _volume-b_.
+- When you provision a stand-alone volume with 3000 GB capacity and the general-purpose volume profile, it can handle 9,000 IOPS, which means a maximum throughput limit of 1,179 Mbps.
+In the later example and tables, this volume is called _volume c_.
+- When you provision a stand-alone volume with 2000 GB capacity and the general-purpose volume profile, it can handle 6,000 IOPS, which means a maximum throughput limit of 786 Mbps.
+In the later example and tables, this volume is called _volume_d_.

+Where can you see what bandwidth or throughput limit is assigned to your volume?
 In the UI, the volume bandwidth can be seen as **Throughput** on the overview tab of the Block Storage volume details page.{: ui}

+Where can you see what bandwidth or throughput limit is assigned to your volume?
 In the CLI, you can see the bandwidth in the output of the `ibmcloud is volume` command.{: cli}

    ```sh
    ibmcloud is volume my-test-volume